isa-group/sphere-docs/docs/api/Pricing4Java/pricing-context.md

 # Class PricingContext

-`io.github.isagroup.PricingContext`
+**Package** `io.github.isagroup`

+`public abstract class PricingContext extends Object`

 This abstract class is the key to manage the YAML configuration inside a Spring application.
 It provides a set of configurable methods that need to be implemented inside a new `@Component` that extends this class to use other classes of the package.
 An implementation of `PricingContext` class may look like the following (Snippet extracted from Petclinic [demo](https://github.com/isa-group/petclinic-react/blob/master/src/main/java/org/springframework/samples/petclinic/configuration/PricingConfiguration.java)):